kesyog/dotfiles/README.md

 #### arandr

-Helpful as a starting point for generating xrandr configurations
+Helpful as a starting point for quickly generating xrandr configurations

 #### autorandr

 Save and automatically load xrandr configurations.
 Also allows adding hooks so that you can, for example, reset your background via:

 ```sh
 #!/bin/sh
 feh --no-fehbg --bg-scale '<path_to_background>'